Five Key Steps to Privacy by Design

 What encryption should I use for privacy by design Controls?

 Encryption is a universal requirement for privacy by design objectives, an important thing to remember is using the latest standards.
 For example wireless encryption standards have moved to WPA3, while TLS v1.3 has replaced earlier versions of transport layer security.
 For data at rest, ensuring that the latest TDE version is used on Azure SQL databases or Oracle database is equally important.
-Vendor management platforms like Azure Sentinel and vulnerability scanners like Acunetix should be leveraged to keep an eye on encrpytion levels accross the enterprise as regulators will expect due diligence when keeping encryption up to date.
+Vendor management platforms like Azure Sentinel and vulnerability scanners like Acunetix should be leveraged to keep an eye on encrpytion levels across the enterprise as regulators will expect due diligence when keeping encryption up to date.
 Automated key management systems such as TKLM for IBM Tape libraries, AWS KMS and Azure key vault should always be used over manual methods.
 The overhead factor of manual management creates a vulnerability when keys are stored outside a secure system and are not rotated.

 How do I achieve transparency in processing?